emrahsariboz/Machine-learning-portfolio/README.md

 ### Overfitting

 In machine learning algorithms, we usually fit the training dataset to the created model.
-Overfitting occurs when the model works well with the training dataset; however, generates poor performance on the new instances, a.k.a. test dataset.
-The signal is the underlying pattern that we want our classifier to learn whereas noise is irrelevant data points.
-When you classifier learns the noise rather than a signal, it can't do well on the test dataset.
+Overfitting occurs when the model works well with the training dataset; however, it produces poor performance on the new instances, a.k.a. test dataset.
+The signal is the underlying pattern that we want our classifier to learn, whereas noise is irrelevant data points.
+When your classifier learns the noise rather than a signal, it can't do well on the test dataset.

-The decision tree algorithm very likely to get affected by overfitting issue.
-There are couple techniques to overcome this issue.
+The decision tree algorithm very likely to get affected by overfitting issues.
+There are a couple of techniques to overcome this issue.
+### Pruning